lysovosyl/PathoEye/README.md

 ## Tutorial

 ## Testing dataset
-The example dataset for testing PathoEye can be downloaded from figShare (https://doi.org/10.6084/m9.figshare.30566108.v1).
+The example dataset and the pretrained weights for testing PathoEye can be downloaded from figShare (https://doi.org/10.6084/m9.figshare.30566108.v1).
 The full dataset for the young and old skin analysis are free available at [GTEx project](https://gtexportal.org/home/histologyPage).

 ## Module1: epidermis extraction